SalishSeaCast/salishsea-site/site/nemo/index.rst

 Storm Surge Modeling
 ====================

-The Salish Sea model's ability to calculate tides and sea surface height was evaluated by hindcasting storm surge events that occurred between 2002 and 2011.
-A manuscript (Soontiens et al [#]_) has been submitted.
 Since Oct-2014 the model has been run daily to provide a nowcast and one or two forecasts, providing sea surface height forecasts that are published to the web.
 The Salish Sea NEMO model `forecast results`_ will form part of the `storm surge prediction and risk assessment resources`_.